xenify-io/litepaper/README.md

 - 10% of ETH acquired from the daily auctions will be utilised to purchase XNF and given as veXNF rewards (with a 1-year lock) to those who recycled their ETH during a cycle.

-- 20% of ETH (representing half of the 40% XNF-WETH POL allocation) is used to acquire XNF and subsequently added to the protocols full-range liquidity.
+- 20% of ETH (representing half of the 40% XNF-WETH POL allocation) is used to acquire XNF and subsequently added to the protocols full-range liquidity on Uniswap V3.

 - 45% of ETH (amounting to half of the 90% XNF-WETH POL allocation) is used to acquire XNF and subsequently added to the protocols full-range liquidity sourced from recycled ETH.